Our customers give us an average of 4.9 stars!

 I’ve noticed that high-performance cars tend to have higher insurance rates than other vehicles.

-Engine size definitely affects insurance rates, with larger engines costing more to insure.
+Engine size affects insurance rates, with larger engines costing more to insure.

 Luxury vehicles also tend to have higher insurance rates since they’re often more expensive to repair.

-The make and model of a car can also have an impact on how much you’ll end up paying for insurance.
+The car’s make and model can also impact how much you’ll pay for insurance.

-I’d recommend doing research before buying a car to make sure you understand the likely insurance rates.
+I recommend researching before buying a car to ensure you understand the likely insurance rates.

 Overall, it pays to be informed when it comes to insurance rates.